Butetown: Transport

 The area is served by Cardiff Bay railway station with shuttle services every 12 minutes to Cardiff Queen Street.

 Cardiff Bus operates the 11 service to Pengam Green via Cardiff City Centre, Splott and Tremorfa and the 35 service to Gabalfa via Central Stn and Cathays.
 It also on the 1/2 Bay Circle route connecting the area with Grangetown, Canton, Fairwater, Llandaff, Gabalfa, Heath, Cathays, Roath, Tremorfa, Splott and the City Centre.
 Butetown also enjoys the incorporating Cardiff Bay, thus benefiting from its public transport opportunities such as the Baycar bus route.

 Bute Street and Lloyd George Avenue, running parallel, link the area to the city centre.
 Also, the A4232 links it to Culverhouse Cross and the M4 J33 Cardiff West to the west and to Adamsdown in the east.

 Government

 Butetown is both an electoral ward, and a community of the City of Cardiff.
 There is no community council for the area.
-The electoral ward of Butetown is located in the parliamentary constituency of Cardiff South and Penarth.
-It is bounded by the wards of Cathays and Adamsdown to the north; Splott to the northeast; Severn estuary to the southeast; and Grangetown to the west.
+The electoral ward of Butetown is located in the UK parliamentary constituency of Cardiff South and Penarth.
+It is bounded by the Cardiff Council wards of Cathays and Adamsdown to the north; Splott to the northeast and Grangetown to the west.

 Since the 2022 Welsh local elections, the Butetown ward has been represented by Labour councillors Saeed Ebrahim, Helen Gunter and Margaret Lewis.